 Wikipedia describes “Societal collapse” (or civilization collapse) as:

-…The fall of a complex human society characterized by the loss of cultural identity and socioeconomic complexity, the downfall of the government, and the rise of violence.
+…The fall of a complex human society is characterized by the loss of cultural identity and socioeconomic complexity, the downfall of the government, and the rise of violence.
 Possible causes of a societal collapse include natural catastrophe, war, pestilence, famine, and depopulation.
-A collapsed society may revert to a more primitive state, be absorbed into a stronger society, or completely disappear…Virtually all civilizations have suffered this fate regardless of size or complexity.
+A collapsed society may revert to a more primitive state, be absorbed into a stronger culture, or completely disappear…Virtually all civilizations have suffered this fate regardless of size or complexity.

 Author Richard Dawkins in his book, The Selfish Gene, said:

 Be warned that if you wish, as I do, to build a society in which individuals cooperate generously and unselfishly towards a common good, you can expect little help from biological nature.
 Let us try to teach generosity and altruism because we are born selfish (p.
 3).

 Dawkins hypothesized that biological genes are ruthlessly selfish in their desire to replicate themselves.